 Storing Leftovers

 You can keep the leftovers in an airtight container at room temperature for up to a week.
-They do lose some of their crunchiness after the first day, although they are still delicious.
-You can reheat them in a 300°F oven for 10 minutes to restore that crunch.
+They lose some crunchiness after the first day, but they are still delicious.
+You can reheat them in a 300°F oven for 10 minutes to restore their crunch.

 Recipe Card